Night-Client/NightClientV2/readme.md

 Download the jar from releases

 ### Controls
-press right shift to open gui
+Press right shift to open gui
-type .cmd in chat to see commands
+Type .cmd in chat to see commands
-to rebind keys go to controls -> keybinds and scroll down
+To rebind keys go to controls -> keybinds and scroll down
+Left click on a module to toggle it
+Middle click on a module to go to the next mode

 ### Version
 Made for minecraft fabric 1.21